Hereafter-Hereinafter | Commonly Confused Words

 etymology

-• Hereinafter is a term often used in legal or formal documents to refer to something that will be mentioned later in the same text.
+• Hereinafter is more specific and is typically used in legal or formal documents to refer to how something will be called or considered in the remainder of the document.

 © 2025 Lithium Lab Pte Ltd